 After an initial physical examination, your doctor may order one or more physical tests to help diagnose your heart condition.
-This may include a cardiac stress test, blood tests for heart disease, or other physical tests.
-The type of test your doctor recommends will be based on your symptoms and or risk factors.
+This may include a cardiac stress test, blood tests for heart disease or other physical tests.
+The type of test your doctor recommends will be based on your symptoms and or heart disease risk factors.

-Depending on your symptoms, your doctor may order one of these types of tests:
+Depending on your cardiac symptoms, your doctor may order one of these types of tests:

 You don't need to follow any special instructions before your stress test, but you may want to wear loose, comfortable clothing to your appointment.

 After you arrive, one of our team members will take you to the stress test room where a technician will attach small stickers with metal disks (electrodes) to your chest.
 The technician will attach wires from the electrodes to an electrocardiogram machine so our heart care team can monitor your heart during the stress test.
 We'll also monitor your blood pressure and oxygen level.

 You may need to walk or run on a treadmill or ride a stationary bike during your exercise stress test.
 If you have a medication stress test, you will get medication through an intravenous (IV) line.

 Blood tests are commonly used to determine your risk of heart attack, heart disease or vascular disease.
 Examining your cholesterol levels or blood pressure, for example, can help your doctor assess your heart health.